Writer / Director — Photographer — Austin, Texas

 Act

 A Michigan Yankee who made Austin home in 1978, David Lykes Keenan is deep into his third career as a writer/director.
-After riding the city's tech boom and building a software company in 1986 — later sold in 2020 — he shifted his lens entirely.
+After riding the city's tech boom and building a software company in 1986 — later sold in 2020 — he began a ten-year run as a respected street photographer and is now a full-fledged filmmaker -- in his 70's.

 His Kickstarter-funded street photography book FAIR WITNESS (2014) defined his visual philosophy: a voyeur who finally stepped into the light.
-His short Bodies of Water (2018), starring Ellar Coltrane, screened at 18 festivals worldwide.
+His short Bodies of Water (2018), starring Ellar Coltrane, screened in more than 20 festivals worldwide.
+The Tiny, Texas short came in 2024.

-Now, with Tiny, Texas shot in Spring 2025 and slated for a 2026 release, and two bold feature scripts in development, Keenan is fully committed to the frame.
+Now, with Tiny, Texas feature shot in Spring 2025 and slated for a 2026 release, and two bold feature scripts in development, Keenan is fully committed to his third act.

 Festival Selections